aberrantGaming/Tak_BoardGame/README.md

 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors
-Ryan Cortino - Initial work - aberrantGames
+Ryan Cortino - Core Systems Developer - aberrantGames

 See also the list of contributors who participated in this project.